James Aloysius Hickey

-James Aloysius Hickey (October 11, 1920 – October 24, 2004) was an American cardinal of the Roman Catholic Church.
-He served as Archbishop of Washington from 1980 to 2000, and was elevated to the cardinalate in 1988.
-Hickey previously served as bishop of the Diocese of Cleveland in Ohio from 1974 to 1980.
+James Aloysius Hickey (October 11, 1920 – October 24, 2004) was an American Catholic prelate who served as Archbishop of Washington from 1980 to 2000, and was elevated to the cardinalate in 1988.
+Hickey previously served as Bishop of Cleveland from 1974 to 1980.

 Hickey presided over a significant expansion of social services for the poor and sick in the Washington region by the Archdiocese of Washington.
 He was also a strong critic of American foreign policy in Nicaragua and El Salvador, and an advocate for nuclear disarmament.

 Biography

 Early life

 James Hickey was born on October 11, 1920, in Midland, Michigan, to James and Agnes (née Ryan) Hickey; he had an older sister, Marie.
 James Hickey was a dentist who, during the Great Depression, treated patients who could not pay for their dental care.
 At age 13, James Hickey entered St. Joseph Minor Seminary in Grand Rapids, Michigan.
 He graduated as valedictorian from Sacred Heart Major Seminary in Detroit in 1942.
 While in the seminary, Hickey helped provide pastoral care to migrant workers.
 He then attended The Catholic University of America in Washington, D.C.